thebarty/meteor-denormalization/README.md

 # Supported Relationships

+## ONE-TO-ONE relationships

 ## ONE-TO-MANY relationships

 ## MANY-TO-ONE relationships

 ## MANY-TO-MANY relationships

-## Check out the .test-files for more examples
+## More examples?
+Check out the .test-files

 # Constribute to this project